Nuclear Historical Timeline

 1986

 April 26.
 Unit-4 of the Chernobyl Nuclear Power Plant is heavily damaged during a safety experiment in Pripyat, Ukraine.
-The reactor, poorly designed with no containment and operation regimes with positive temperature coefficients of reactivity, in nonetheless used in a “safety” drill that involved the intentional deactivation of most of the automatic safety systems.
+The reactor, poorly designed with no containment and operation regimes with positive temperature coefficients of reactivity, is nonetheless used in a “safety” drill that involved the intentional deactivation of most of the automatic safety systems.
 The accident is not only far worse than Three Mile Island, but substantially different in that it was caused by a runaway nuclear reaction rather than the loss of coolant to remove the decay heat generated by fission products.
 During the accident, the reactor power jumped to ten times the normal operational output, causing the fuel rods to melt and the water coolant to vaporize to steam.
 The steam pressure caused an explosion which ripped off and destroyed the reactor lid, ruptured the coolant tubes and blew a hole in the roof.
 To reduce costs, and because of its large size, the reactor was constructed with only partial containment.
 This allowed the radioactive contaminants to escape into the atmosphere after the steam explosion burst the primary pressure vessel.
 After part of the roof blew off, the inrush of oxygen-combined with the extremely high temperature of the reactor fuel and graphite moderator-sparked a graphite fire.
 This fire greatly contributed to the spread of radioactive material and the ultimate contamination of outlying areas.
 A 2005 UN report estimates that 56 people were directly killed in the accident and that some 4000 others could suffer accident-related cancers in their lifetime.
-The type of accident (reactivity excursion) is not possible in a liquid-fueled reactor that is designed with a strong negative temperature coefficient of reactivity, which is quite straightforward to generate, based on the expansion of salt with temperature.

 The DOE indefinitely postpones the second repository siting program, violating the regional equity intent of the Nuclear Waste Policy Act, after much objection from states in the northern mid-west and east where potentially acceptable repository sites in granite are prohibited.